ahmadbilaldev/compressor.dev/algo/timeComplexity.md

 #### Analysis

 ---
-The Ruuning time for this algorithm is sum of all the  individual steps invloved in this algorithm which compute and tells time T(n).
-We will use a linear search and insert data structure such as a trie or hash table, making search and insert functions costing linear time only.
+The Running time for this algorithm is sum of all the individual steps invloved in this algorithm which compute and tells time T(n).
+We will use a linear search and insert data structure such as a trie or hash table, making search and insert functions costing linear time only.

 ---